-Personality and Humor Might Be Your Marketing Superpowers
+Why Personality and Humor Matter in Marketing

 In a world where people are bombarded with ads and content 24/7, standing out is more important than ever.
 One of the best (and most overlooked) ways to do that?
 Inject some personality and humor into your marketing.
+In fact, personality in marketing can be one of your biggest competitive advantages.

 Not brands.
 Not logos.
 Not corporate jargon.
-When your marketing sounds like a real human with a voice, a sense of humor, and maybe even a few quirks, your audience is more likely to pay attention—and remember you.
+When your marketing sounds like a real human with a voice, a sense of humor, and maybe even a few quirks, your audience is more likely to pay attention and remember you.

 Humor is Used by Brands You Know and Love

+Some of the best brand personality examples come from companies that fully embrace humor in marketing.
 Wendy’s, Old Spice, Skittles, KFC… on paper they are completely different brands, but they do have one thing in common – they have all proved that laughter really is the best medicine, or in this case, the best marketing tool.

 Wendy’s has turned Twitter into their personal comedy stage, roasting competitors and engaging in sassy banter with followers.
 Their hilarious comebacks have made them a social media sensation, appealing to a younger audience that thrives on memes and clapbacks.